Hong Kong Court of Final Appeal: Maria Yuen nomination saga

-In June 2021, Justice Maria Yuen was recommended for appointment as a permanent judge by the Judicial Officers Recommendation Commission.
-However the promotion was rejected by pro-Beijing legislators, in an unprecedented breach of the norms of an independent legal system.
-The legislators, who by protocol accept the recommendations of the commission, claimed that she might be influenced by her husband, former Chief Justice Geoffrey Ma, whose defence of Hong Kong's judicial independence they considered unpatriotic.
+In June 2021, Justice of Appeal Maria Yuen was recommended for appointment as a permanent judge by the Judicial Officers Recommendation Commission.
+However the promotion was rejected by pro-Beijing legislators.
+The legislators, who by protocol accept the recommendations of the commission, reportedly claimed that she might be influenced by her husband, former Chief Justice Geoffrey Ma, whose defence of Hong Kong's judicial independence they considered unpatriotic.

+Johannes Chan SC (Hon) said that this was "...a very bad and worrying development for the independence of the judiciary.
+It provides a channel for political influence in the appointment of key judicial personnel by a [legislature] which is dominated by pro-Beijing politicians."
+Whilst the blocking of top judicial appointments is commonplace in the United States — there have been 37 unsuccessful nominations to the Supreme Court of the United States to date — it is extremely rare in Hong Kong, where judicial appointments are usually approved by the legislature without contention.
+It is also rare in the United Kingdom where the Lord Chancellor (formerly both a Cabinet minister and head of the judiciary at the same time) historically had direct influence over judicial appointments, often by informally selecting candidates ('tapping their shoulders') and then recommending them for full-time appointment by the monarch.